Synthesising Counterfactual Explanations via Label-Conditional Gaussian Mixture Variational Autoencoders: Evaluation

 \subsection{Experiment Setup}

-\textbf{Datasets and classifiers.} We run our experiments on four datasets, \textit{heloc} credit \cite{heloc}, \textit{wine} quality \cite{wine_quality_186}, \textit{adult} income \cite{adult_2}, and \textit{compas} recidivism \cite{compas}.
+\textbf{Datasets and classifiers.} We run our experiments on datasets which are commonly used in prior work \citep{KarimiBSV23} and are advocated in the CE benchmarking library, CARLA \citep{pawelczyk2021carla}.
+They are \textit{heloc} credit \citep{heloc}, \textit{wine} quality \citep{wine_quality_186}, \textit{adult} income \citep{adult_2}, and \textit{compas} recidivism \citep{compas}.
 We split each dataset into a train and a test set for training classifiers.
 To demonstrate the model-agnostic nature of our approach, we train a random forest and a neural network for each dataset, which we use to compute the CEs.
 Characteristics of the datasets and models are summarised in Table \ref{tab:gen_model_utility}.

 \textbf{L-GMVAE training and evaluation.} The train set is further split into a train and a test set for L-GMVAE training and evaluation.
 An L-GMVAE is obtained for each dataset-classifier pair, learning the classifier's predictions on the new training set.
 Each L-GMVAE has 5 clusters per class.
 See Appendix \ref{app:app3_ce_lgmvae} for more details.
 Following the \textit{Train on Synthetic, Test on Real (TSTR)} Protocol commonly employed to evaluate the utility of generative models \cite{stoian2025survey}, we sample a new synthetic dataset from the L-GMVAE matching the size of the new train set.
 Then, we train new random forest classifiers respectively using the new train set and the new synthetic train set, and evaluate their accuracy on the new test set.
 Well-optimised L-GMVAEs should result in a synthetic train set with a similar distribution to the original data, yielding a small gap between the test accuracies of the new classifiers, indicating good utility.
 Additionally, we evaluate whether the original classifier indeed classifies each reconstructed cluster centroid as its dedicated class.
 This is crucial for guaranteeing that the CEs found by LAPACE are valid.
 The results are shown in Table \ref{tab:gen_model_utility}.
 L-GMVAE shows promising utility (up to 2.8\% accuracy gap) on continuous-only datasets.
 When more categorical features are involved, larger gaps become apparent.
 Nonetheless, the centroid accuracies are consistently 100\%.
 Also, as we will see by the plausibility evaluation in Section \ref{ssec:benchmark}, the synthetic data from all trained L-GMVAEs remains realistic.
 These results indicate that our L-GMVAEs are suitable for recourse generation purposes.